tronprotocol/protocol/base_protocol/node_reputate_protocol.md

 SYNC_FAIL
 INCOMPATIBLE_VERSION
 ```

+All these situations are disconnect reason attached in tcp messages when node communicating each other.

 The node's history score will be cleared as zero if the node has any one of situations listed above.